RedMadRobot/input-mask-ios/README.md

 <img src="https://raw.githubusercontent.com/RedMadRobot/input-mask-ios/assets/Assets/phone_input.gif" alt="Input Mask" width="640" />

 ## Description
-The library allows to format user input on the fly according to the provided mask and to extract valueable characters.
+The library allows to format user input on the fly according to the provided mask and to extract valuable characters.

 Mask examples: